What is it?

 How effective is it?

-On average, the impact of homework on learning is consistently positive (leading to on average five months' additional progress).
+The evidence shows that the impact of homework, on average, is five months' additional progress.
 However, beneath this average there is a wide variation in potential impact, suggesting that how homework is set is likely to be very important.

-There is some evidence that homework is most effective when used as a short and focused intervention (e.g. in the form of a project or specific target connected with a particular element of learning) with some exceptional studies showing up to eight months' positive impact on achievement.
-Benefits are likely to be more modest, up to two to three months' progress on average, if homework is more routinely set (e.g. learning vocabulary or completing problem sheets in mathematics every day).
+There is some evidence that homework is most effective when used as a short and focused intervention (e.g. in the form of a project or specific target connected with a particular element of learning) with some exceptional studies showing up to eight additional months' positive impact on achievement.
+Benefits are likely to be more modest, up to two to three months' progress on average, if homework is more routinely set (e.g. learning vocabulary or completing practice tasks in mathematics every day).

-Studies imply that there is an optimum amount of homework of between 1 and 2 hours per school day (slightly longer for older students), with effects diminishing as the time that students spend on homework increases.
+Some studies indicate that there may be an optimum amount of homework of between one and two hours per school day (slightly longer for older students), with effects diminishing as the time that students spend on homework increases.